 Work is well underway on Levenseat's new waste treatment facility.
 The facility will process waste from households and commercial customers in Scotland.
 High quality recyclates are recovered by our materials recycling facility and the remaining waste is prepared and transformed into a fuel for our Power Plant.
 The new facility allows us to maximising diversion from landfill and contribute to Scotland renewable energy targets.
 Local community members will know that we have been working on this project for the past few years and have experienced a longer than anticipated build schedule.
 This information brochure is designed to provide you with an update on progress to date and an estimated timeline for completion.
-We have also included background information for anyone who is new to the area, or who is unaware of our plans and information on how you can keep up to date with progress. and innovation.
+We have also included background information for anyone who is new to the area, or who is unaware of our plans and information on how you can keep up to date with progress.
+WHO WE ARE Levenseat Limited is a family owned Recycling & Resource Management company based in Central Scotland.
+Over the last 30 years, Levenseat has established a reputation for reliability, accessibility and innovation.
 As a leading regional operator, we are committed to developing new solutions to recover the best resources and provide customers with environmental and economic solutions.
 Based at Levenseat, near Forth in Lanarkshire, with our new Materials Recovery Facility & Power Plant together with the wider established site, we are delivering to the market Scotland's largest integrated facility providing treatment and recovery for a wide range of waste materials.

-BACKGROUND

-Did you know that on average every household in Scotland produces over one tonne of waste per year?
+BACKGROUND Did you know that on average every household in Scotland produces over one tonne of waste per year?
 New and tighter regulations and legislation from Government and Europe have meant that Scotland can no longer continue to send the majority of its household rubbish to landfill.
 In an effort to manage and dispose of waste in a more environmentally friendly and cost-effective manner, Levenseat investigated alternatives to Landfill.
 Along with waste reduction and recycling, energy recovery is an essential part of the solution.

-Scottish waste landfilled accounted for 42.9% of all waste managed in

-Source: SEPA, Household waste Summary
+Scottish waste landfilled accounted for 42.9% of all waste managed in 2018" Source: SEPA, Household waste Summary POLICY DRIVERS

-2018"

-POLICY DRIVERS